greenfork/greensky/posts/2020-04-25-how-to-write-a-blog.md

 And by writing a blog I don't mean writing the text.
 I mean, how to make it good-looking.
 And actually I'm not even going to talk about that, this is a programming blog afterall (HTML and CSS is not programming).
-I will tell you how to make it maintainable.
+I will tell you how to make it fast, simple and maintainable.

 ## Existing solutions